Magic Formula Investing: Does Greenblatt's Method Work?

 Magic Formula vs. Passive Index Investing

-For most UK retail investors, the honest comparison is not "magic formula vs. doing nothing" but "magic formula vs. a global index fund."
+For most UK retail investors, the real comparison is not "magic formula vs. doing nothing" but "magic formula vs. a global index fund."
 A global tracker like Vanguard FTSE Global All Cap charges around 0.23% per year and gives you exposure to thousands of companies worldwide.
 It requires no screening, no rebalancing decisions, and no emotional discipline beyond staying invested.

 The magic formula demands active work, carries concentration risk (20-30 stocks versus thousands), and requires you to hold your nerve during underperformance.
 The potential reward is higher long-term returns, but only if you execute the strategy consistently over a decade or more.
 For investors who want to understand what intrinsic value means and are comfortable with individual stock analysis, the magic formula is a reasonable starting framework.
+If you are still deciding how much to allocate to active strategies versus index funds, the FI number calculator can help you map out what your portfolio needs to achieve.

 Frequently Asked Questions